Manohar Lal Munjal: Legacy

-Munjal has undertaken over 100 industrial consultancy projects on noise control and quieter designs and holds two patents and one copyright for his work.
-He founded Facility for Research in Technical Acoustics (FRITA), a dedicated centre for research in acoustics under the umbrella of the department of mechanical engineering at IISc and has also guided 16 doctoral and over 70 master's scholars in their studies.
+Munjal has undertaken over 130 industrial consultancy projects on noise control and quieter designs and holds two patents and one copyright for his work.
+He founded Facility for Research in Technical Acoustics (FRITA), a dedicated centre for research in acoustics under the umbrella of the department of mechanical engineering at IISc and has also guided 18 doctoral and over 70 master's scholars in their studies.
 He sits in the editorial boards of International Journal of Acoustics and Vibration, British Journal of Noise and Health, Indian Journal of Engineering and Material Science and the Annals of the European Academy of Sciences and is a former editorial board member of the International Journal of Conditioning Monitoring and Diagnostic Engineering Management (COMADEM).
 He was also the guest editor of the Volume 109 of Current Science published in July 2015.
-His association with government agencies included the chair of the National Committee for Noise Pollution Control (since 1998), and memberships in Science and Engineering Council of the Department of Science and Technology for two terms (1991–94, 2004–07), technology advisory board of the Council of Scientific and Industrial Research (1994–98) and board of research of All India Council for Technical Education (1994–97).
-He presided the Acoustical Society of India during 1999–2000 and served as the vice president of the Indian National Science Academy from 2011 to 2013.
+His association with government agencies included the chair of the National Committee for Noise Pollution Control (1997-2015), and memberships in Science and Engineering Research Council of the Department of Science and Technology for two terms (1991-1994 and 2004-2007), Technology Advisory Board of the Council of Scientific and Industrial Research (1994–98) and Board of Research of All India Council for Technical Education (1994–97).
+He presided over the Acoustical Society of India during 1999–2000 and served as the vice president of the Indian National Science Academy from 2011 to 2013.
 He held the chair of the Karnataka State Industrial Investment and Development Corporation from 1991 to 1994 and is a former member of the director board of the International Institute of Acoustics and Vibration (1995–2001).
-He has delivered invited or keynote addresses at several seminars and is a speaker designate at the Automotive Noise & Vibration Congress being held in March 2017.
-He also sits in the Senate of the Indian Institute of Technology Ropar.
+He has delivered invited or keynote addresses at several seminars.
+He sat in the Senate of the Indian Institute of Technology Ropar.
+He held the honorary position as INAE Distinguished Professor (2010-2013) and AICTE Distinguished Chair Professor (2021-2024).